Web developers often spend significant time optimizing page speed to improve user experience.

 The Claim: Page Speed Is A Ranking Factor

-That’s where the argument that page speed is a ranking factor starts to fall apart.
+That’s where the argument for page speed as a ranking factor falls short.

 “Like us, our users place a lot of value in speed – that’s why we’ve decided to take site speed into account in our search rankings.”

-In July 2018, Google made page speed a ranking factor for mobile search results.
+This initial change was applied to desktop search results.
+It took nearly another decade before, in July 2018, Google eventually made page speed a ranking factor for mobile search results.

 A company announcement states:

-Page Speed As A Ranking Factor: Our Verdict
+Current Evidence Against Page Speed As A Ranking Factor

 Featured Image: Paulo Bobita/Search Engine Journal